catherinejelder/presentations/threads/threads_and_locks.md

 --
 ### locks

 Resources can be protected with locks.
 Only one thread at a time can hold the lock.
+Other threads will block.

 --
 ### synchronized keyword